01Sign up for Instagram Business Tools

 07Increase Your Followers With Hashtags

-The ten most popular hashtags on Instagram are: #love, #instagood, #me, #tbt, #cute, #follow, #followme, #photooftheday, #happy, and #tagforlikes.
+Some of the most popular hashtags on Instagram are: #love, #instagood, #me, #tbt, #cute, #follow, #followme, #photooftheday, #happy, and #tagforlikes.
 When choosing which hashtags to use on your particular photo, research what others use on similar posts, and what hashtags make the most sense for your nonprofit and your mission.

 Pro Tip: If you do not like the look of too many hashtags in your caption, you can add them as comments, or try a neat hack to hide them.